Pantaenus

-Saint Pantaenus the Philosopher (Πάνταινος; died c.
+Pantaenus the Philosopher (Πάνταινος; died c.
 200) was a Sicilian theologian and a significant figure in the Catechetical School of Alexandria from around AD 180.
 This school was the earliest catechetical school, and became influential in the development of Christian theology.

 Biography

+Stoic philosopher

 Pantaenus was a Stoic philosopher teaching in Alexandria.
 He was a native of Sicily.

+Convert to Christianity

 He converted to the Christian faith, and sought to reconcile his new faith with Greek philosophy.
 His most famous student, Clement, who was his successor as head of the Catechetical School, described Pantaenus as "the Sicilian bee".
 Although no writings by Pantaenus are extant, his legacy is known by the influence of the Catecheticaar in the early debates on the interpretation of the Bible, the Trinity, and Christology.
 He was the main supporter of Serapion of Antioch for acting against the influence of Gnosticism.